 Designing a rocket on a computer is important, but in the end you have to actually build it right for it to fly the way the computer says it will.
-There are two key resources available to you for learning the craftsmanship techniques for building a model rocket for TARC: the DVD on rocket building provided to each team as part of your TARC entry package; and the Handbook of Model Rocketry by G. Harry and Bill Stine, which can be purchased separately from www.nar.org/NARTS.
+There are two key resources available to you for learning the craftsmanship techniques for building a model rocket for TARC: One is the instructional DVD on rocket building provided to each new 2007 TARC team (teams who participated in 2006 TARC received this DVD as part of the registration packet.)
+The other resource is the Handbook of Model Rocketry by G. Harry and Bill Stine, which can be purchased separately from www.nar.org/NARTS.
 Watch the DVD and read the applicable chapters of the book before you start trying to put together your rocket.
 Then build and fly a simple rocket kit (such as the TARC practice kit from Aerospace Specialty Products) before you build your TARC entry.

 There are many aspects to constructing a rocket, and this section will not review everything that the DVD tells you.
-From observing hundreds of teams of new rocketeers over the first three years of TARC, we have learned what common mistakes you need to avoid in this process.
+From observing hundreds of teams of new rocketeers over the first four years of TARC, we have learned what common mistakes you need to avoid in this process.